 Two public meetings were held at the Peninsula Recreation Area Day Lodge.
 More than 50 people attended the first open house in February 2018 where Town staff and the project team set up several stations illustrating the project's guiding principles and goals, visual preferences, and conceptual alternatives.
-Participants were asked to write down their ideas and concerns on sticky notes, and to place green dots on potential park

-The Advisory Group participated in developing and evaluating concepts features and programs that they found especially appealing.
+Participants were asked to write down their ideas and concerns on sticky notes, and to place green dots on potential park features and programs that they found especially appealing.
 This public input, recorded in meeting summaries (see appendix), resulted in clear preferences for aspects of the alternative plans and visual preferences that were then incorporated into the preferred master plan concept.